 - Electronically transmit data to the federal Nursing Home Minimum Data Set (MDS) and the federal home health agency Outcome, Assessment and Information Systems, administers the Eden Alternative Grant Assistance Program, certifies residential homes for the aged and assisted care living facility administrators; and ensures quality of health of Health Maintenance Organizations for the Department of Commerce and Insurance;

 - Provides administrative support to the Board for Licensing Health Care Facilities; and

 - Reviews engineering and architectural plans for all new facilities and major renovations to existing facilities.

-The Division’s Office of Civil Rights Compliance monitors facilities for compliance with the Civil Rights Act of 1964, Title VI, and the federal Linton Agreed Order.
-This Office also funds and oversees the operation of four Minority Access Programs which work to improve minority access to health care facilities in four of Tennessee’s major metropolitan areas.
+The Office’s Civil Rights Compliance Unit monitors facilities for compliance with the Civil Rights Act of 1964, Title VI, and the federal Linton Agreed Order.

 Health Care Facilities has three regional offices: the Central office Nashville, as well as locations in Jackson and Knoxville.